reinier-vegter/intergas_circulation_cap/README.md

  - The Arduino must be grounded to the ground strip of the heater.
 The `black` wire from the signal cable is also grounded here.

 # Setup
 This project makes the following assumptions:
  - MQTT up and running on some IP address
  - Home assistant with MQTT integration up and running (just to control the cap and see in/out PWM signals)
  - Wifi with WPA/WPA2
  - An `Arduino Uno Wifi Rev2` board
- - You're not an idiot that will connect this board to some `230V` bus :)
+ - You're not an idiot that will connect this board to some `230V` bus on the furnice :)

 Steps:
   - Setup Visual Code with/or Platform IO